 Philly NORML - Philadelphia Chapter of the National Organization for the Reform of Marijuana Laws

 If you face any kind of marijuana charges, have an experienced criminal defense attorney on your side.
-We fight for the rights of those facing marijuana charges at Alva & Shuttleworth, LLC.
-A Philly marijuana lawyer from Alva & Shuttleworth, LLC will fight to suppress evidence and seek to have the charges against your reduced or dismissed.
+We fight for the rights of those facing marijuana charges at Alva Foster & Moscow, LLC.
+A Philly marijuana lawyer from Alva Foster & Moscow, LLC will fight to suppress evidence and seek to have the charges against your reduced or dismissed.
 Call us today at (215) 665-1695 for a free consultation.